-YouTube stars, James Charles, and his former friend and mentor, Tati Westbrook, have been making headline news and trending across social media following a recent feud.
+YouTube influencers, James Charles, and his former friend and mentor, Tati Westbrook, have been making headline news and trending across social media following a recent feud.
 The flurry started in April when James posted an ad to his Instagram story advertising Sugar Bear hair supplements.
 So how is it that our front pages are being taken over by these social media stars and is it all just a smart marketing tact?

 James Charles is a 19-year-old YouTube beauty blogger who had around 16.5 million YouTube subscribers Friday, according to the website Social Blade, this figure has now dropped to just over 13.5 million.

 Sugar Bear just so happen to be a major competitor to Tati Westbrook’s own supplement brand, Halo Beauty.
-Apparently not taking this too well, Tati broke her silence and posted a 43-minute video to YouTube explaining the feud and her decision to cut off her friendship, which of course, then led to another YouTube video posted by James in response.
+Apparently not taking this too well, Tati broke her silence and posted a 43-minute video on YouTube explaining the feud and her decision to cut off her friendship, which of course, then led to another YouTube video posted by James in response.

 It appears the internet has sided with Tati for now, as she gains subscribers as fast as James loses them.

 So how has this young star become such an influence in the digital world?
-Since rising to fame, the 19-year-old has worked with big name brands such as Morphe and A-listers like Kylie Jenner who currently has 135M followers on her Instagram account.
+Since rising to fame, the 19-year-old has worked with big-name brands such as Morphe and A-listers like Kylie Jenner who currently has 135M followers on her Instagram account.

 According to Metro, several other celebrities have followed suit, unfollowing James on YouTube.
 This list includes Kim Kardashian, Demi Lovato, Miley Cyrus, Katy Perry, Iggy Azalea, and Shawn Mendes.